SilasHakuzwimana/Fitness-Tracker-flutter-project/README.md

 # Fitness-Tracker-flutter-project
-This a dart&amp; flutter project for graduation.
+This a dart project; flutter project for graduation.

 # Fitness Tracker App